kinnara-digital-studio/kecak-workflow/docs/pluginsList_emailBroker.md

 ## How To Develop Email Broker ?

+This stage starts from creating a new application.
+If you already have your own application, please follow it directly to step number 8

 1. Make sure your Kecak Workflow are running well
 2. Login with administrator account